-"Sensitivity" and "nominal" indicators control position size: sensibilities are calculated using the major valuation risk factors (e.g. sensitivity of an option to changes in underlying asset prices); nominal values are used for significant positions in terms of risk.
+"Sensitivity" and "nominal" indicators control position size: sensibilities are calculated using the major valuation risk factors (e.g. sensitivity of an option to changes in underlying asset prices); nominal values are used for risk significant.

-These indicators are bounded by a set of limits, defined and calibrated by the Risk Division in coordination with the Front Offices
+These indicators are bounded by a set of limits, defined and calibrated by the Risk Division in coordination with the Front Offices.